The Umbrella User Guide Developer Hub

 Reserved IP Surrender

 When a customer surrenders one or more reserved IPs back to Cisco, the reserved IP(s) will become available to other customers for provisioning.
+Reserved IP addresses are not transferable from one region to another.
 For more information, see Cisco Umbrella Terms of Agreement.

-Port exhaustion is not likely to occur due to the way web traffic is mapped through a reserved IP.
-However, if port exhaustion does occur then the session will be dropped, and the client is likely to retry.
-Due to the ephemeral nature of Ethernet, it is likely that a port will become available upon retry.
+Port exhaustion is not likely to occur due to the way Umbrella maps traffic through a reserved IP address.
+However, if port exhaustion does occur, the session is dropped and the client is likely to retry.
+Due to the ephemeral nature of Ethernet connections, it is likely that a port will be available on retry.

 Maximum Sessions